PHIL 101 T -

 SCIENCE, RELIGION & PHILOSOPHY

 An exploration into the historical, cultural, ethical and philosophical relationships between religious traditions and the rise of Modern science.
 We will investigate these relationships as they have impacted: culturally shaped ways of knowing; changing worldviews about God, humanity and nature; methods of scientific, religious and philosophical inquiry; views on authority; and particular issues such as creation, evolution and intelligent design, the mind-brain problem, and life after death.
-Prerequisites: Philosophy 101
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: PHIL 101

 PHIL 109 GP -